mukamisha/DelanieProject/README.md

 	*JAVASCRIPT
 	*JQUERY
 ## BDD
-*you enter your name
+*you enter your name.

-*enter your email
+*enter your email.

-*type your comment in the text-area
+*type your comment in the text-area.
 *once youi submit your commment we will notify you with an alert message.

 ## This is my project link